 College of Sword Bard Illithid Powers

-Illithid Powers are unlocked later in the game when you learn more about the Mind Flayers and tadpoles.
-You can gain jars of Mind Flayer Parasite Specimens, consume them to gain one point.
+Illithid Powers are unlocked later in the game when you learn more about the Mind Flayers and Tadpoles.
+You can gain jars of Mind Flayer Parasite Specimens, and consume them to gain one point.
 This is essentially another skill tree advancement with some very strong powers.
 If you decide to advance this skill line, these are the choices we suggest.

 Here are the best Illithid Powers for the Best Baldur’s Gate 3 College of Swords Bard Build Guide: